 Can't find what you want in the Extra Downloads section?
 Why not make your own animation?
 Check out the following video tutorials to know how to make different kinds of animations for System Animator.
 You are also recommended to take a look at those animations I made as examples.

-The latest version of System Animator allows you to simply drop an image or video file and use it directly as desktop animation!
+System Animator allows you to simply drop an image or video file and use it directly as desktop animation!
 Yeah, it is just that SIMPLE!
 Check out the following video tutorials for details.

 To run System Animator in HTA mode, you need to have Internet Explorer 9 installed.